Flank/flank-dashboard/docs/12_state_management_investigation.md

 4. Doesn't have a possibility to [Undo/Redo](#Undo/Redo-5) actions.
 5. Preferable in small and middle-sized projects.

-# Glossary
+# Criteria glossary

 - Asynchronous - means a unit of work runs separately from the main application thread and notifies the calling thread of its completion, failure, or progress.
-- Reactivity
+- Reactivity - how good is support of `streams`.
-- Boilerplate - in this case, means how many a programmer must write code to do minimal jobs.
+- Boilerplate - in this case, means how many a programmer must write code(create files) to do minimal jobs.
 - Maintainability -
 - State snapshot -
-- Debugging -
+- Debugging - how easy to find issues in the application code.
-- Undo/Redo actions -
+- Undo/Redo actions - support of jumps to the past or to the future of the application state.
-- Testability -
+- Testability - each part of the state management's code easy to test.
-- Easy to learn -
+- Easy to learn / Namings - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are.
 - State Mutability / Immutability -
 - Flutter integration / Reusability -
 - Analytics/Centralized -